egeoffrey/egeoffrey-notification-chromecast/README.md

 ## Version

-The version of this egeoffrey-notification-chromecast is 1.0-2 on the development branch.
+The version of this egeoffrey-notification-chromecast is 1.0-3 on the master branch.